 Work is more then making profits and receiving a paycheck.
 It is also about building community, true call around vocation, and opportunities for serving the needs of others.
 Our employees play a vital role in this process, but many have simply never had the support to believe in themselves nor the opportunity to take a leadership role.

 Since 1990 when it first broke ground to create the Vista Hermosa community, Broetje Orchards has provided affordable, quality housing to employees and their families.
 Today, over 800 individuals live in our community of Vista Hermosa, including families living year-round and seasonal employees.
-Tierra Vida was our second community, created to provide the same opportunities to families with the added option of home ownership.
-All of our housing was created to provide a safe and nurturing place where individuals come to know the true meaning of community.
+All of our housing was created to provide a safe and nurturing place where individuals come to know the true meaning of community

 Staff within this program are on hand to any employee to address concerns and questions within or outside the workplace.
 Recognizing that employees are moms, dads, sons and daughters with a life outside the workplace, the program is designed to provide support, counseling, and referrals to help employees through difficulties that pertain to drug or alcohol abuse, family finances, domestic abuse issues, children and youth, and more.
 Further it provides a neutral forum to help resolve conflict in the workplace.